mora-lab/installing/planemo/tutorial_v1.0.md

 [Installing Anaconda](https://github.com/mora-lab/installing/blob/main/anaconda/tutorial_v1.0.md)<br>
 [Installing Galaxy](https://github.com/mora-lab/installing/blob/main/galaxy/tutorial_v1.0.md)<br>
 [Installing Rstudio](https://github.com/mora-lab/installing/blob/main/rstudio/tutorial_v1.0.md)<br>

+> If you have them installed, please verify that you are in the conda base environment.

 > 2. Go to your Linux machine.
 In our case, open **VirtualBox** and start the VM.
 Open a terminal in your Linux environment.